The Essential Power Tools List: 30 Different Types Everyone Should Own

 22. Air Compressor

-An air compressor creates compressed air, which is essential for all sorts of situations.
+Next on our power tools list is an air compressor which, of course, creates compressed air, an essential component for all sorts of situations.
 Some tools need compressed air to work, and you never know when you’ll need to fill up a tire or ball.
 They can even be used to clean some items.
 If you have pneumatic tools, an air compressor will be necessary for them to work.

 Most are stationary, though small portable options are available as well.